 Bipartisan Infrastructure Law - Airport Terminals Program

-Through the Bipartisan Infrastructure Law, $5 billion has been allocated to provide competitive grants for airport terminal development projects that address the aging infrastructure of the nation’s airports.
-These grants will fund safe, sustainable and accessible airport terminals, on-airport rail access projects and airport-owned airport traffic control towers.
-Projects may also include multimodal development.
+Through the Bipartisan Infrastructure Law, a total of $5 billion has been allocated ($1 billion annually from 2022-2026) to provide competitive grants for airport terminal development projects that address the aging infrastructure of the nation’s airports.
+These grants will fund safe, sustainable and accessible airport terminals, airport-owned airport traffic control towers, and on-airport rail and bus projects that improve multimodal connections.

-For FY24, another $1 billion has been made available.
-Here's how its helping your community.
+For FY25, another $1 billion has been made available for our nation's aging airport infrastructure.
+Here's how it's helping your community.

-For full details on the FY23 funding amounts, see the Bipartisan Infrastructure Law Airport Terminal Program grants file.
+For full details on the BIL selected projects and funding amounts, please visit the Bipartisan Infrastructure Law Airport Terminal Program grants file.

-The Fiscal Year 2024 application period is now open.
+Fiscal Year 2025 application period is now closed.

 - Read the Notice of Funding Opportunity to learn about the program and the terms and conditions of the grant awards.